haddriax/cpp-generic-geometry-lib/README.md

 # maths_cpp
-Just doing some maths and code her.
+Just doing some maths and code in C++ here.
+Using templates and SFINAE.